-In this work, we introduce model-free reinforcement learning (RL) to laboratory automation to overcome previous challenges in skill acquisition for material discovery experimental workflows.
+In this work, we investigate the use of model-free reinforcement learning (RL) for use in laboratory automation to overcome previous challenges in skill acquisition for material discovery experimental workflows.
 We learn policies for the full laboratory task of scraping, which map proprioceptive and force observations to end effector displacement actions of a robotic arm.
-Moreover, we explore curriculum learning ~\cite{Bengio2009},~\cite{Narvekar2020}, where we progressively increase the difficulty of the task through extending the size of the workspace as the training of our agent improves, to reduce training costs while increasing the overall task success.
+Moreover, we explore curriculum learning ~\cite{Bengio2009},~\cite{Narvekar2020}, where we progressively increase the difficulty of the task through extending the size of the workspace as the training performance of our agent improves, to reduce training costs while increasing the overall task success.
 By doing so, we could successfully learn the more challenging insertion and scraping task, while the RL method without a curriculum fails to learn.
 Finally, while training and evaluation of the scraping policy is performed in simulation, we report the required adjustments and findings from migrating these policies to a real robotic platform.

-In summary, the contributions of this work are: \begin{itemize} \item A closed-loop formulation of an in-tube scraping task, a sub-task of a crystallisation workflow. \item A new benchmark task for robot learning in chemistry labs\footnote{A link to the benchmark will be added here upon publication.}. \item A case study of applying deep reinforcement learning to a challenging motor skill (in-tube scraping) that is not possible with traditional laboratory automation. \item Exploiting curriculum learning to improve the learning performance of the RL agent in a more challenging insertion and scraping task. \item A demonstration of the learned robot behaviour both in simulation and in a real-world chemistry lab. \end{itemize}
+In summary, the contributions of this work are: \begin{itemize} \item A closed-loop formulation of an in-tube scraping task, a sub-task of a crystallisation workflow. \item A new benchmark task for robot learning in labs\footnote{A link to the benchmark will be added here upon publication.}: closed-space manipulation and extraction of material. \item A case study of applying deep reinforcement learning to a challenging motor skill (in-tube scraping) that is not possible with traditional laboratory automation. \item Exploiting curriculum learning to improve the learning performance of the RL agent in a more challenging insertion and scraping task. \item A demonstration of the learned robot behaviour both in simulation and in a real-world Chemistry lab. \end{itemize}

-To the best of our knowledge, this is the first research that uses learning-based methods for acquiring human-inspired motor skills for a crystallisation workflow in a real-world chemistry laboratory.
+To the best of our knowledge, this is the first research that uses learning-based methods for acquiring human-inspired motor skills for a crystallisation workflow in a real-world Chemistry laboratory.
 Evaluations of the method with an experimental setup using tools and glassware from a real-world material discovery lab are aimed at demonstrating its applicability to real laboratory environments.